Service-level Agreements

 During the compute flow, a due date is calculated for each finding or ticket that matches your SLA conditions.
 The calculation is based on the attribute selected in the Start field of your SLA definition and the service levels you have specified.
 Then a comparison is made between the due date and the current date.
 Your finding or ticket can be assigned the following compliance status:

-Exceeded SLA: the finding or ticket is resolved after the due date has passed
+Exceeded SLA: The finding or ticket is resolved after the due date has passed.

-Met SLA: the finding or ticket is resolved before the due date has passed
+Met SLA: The finding or ticket is resolved before the due date has passed.

-No SLA Required: the finding or ticket does not fall under any service levels
+No SLA Required: The finding or ticket does not fall under any service levels.

-Out of SLA: the finding or ticket is still open after the due date has passed
+Out of SLA: The finding or ticket is still open after the due date has passed.

-Within SLA: the finding or ticket is open and the due date has not passed
+Within SLA: The finding or ticket is open and the due date has not passed.

 Although findings and tickets both use the Compliance status attribute, their meanings are different.
 For findings, the default SLA definition uses the First found attribute to calculate the due dates.
 Meeting SLA indicates that the findings are resolved timely, minimizing your risk exposure.
 For tickets, the default SLA definition uses the First created attribute to calculate the due dates.
 Meeting SLA indicates that the tickets are resolved within the required time frame.